The Council of Managers of National Antarctic Programs (COMNAP)

 Our Publications

 Over the years, we have worked with our Membership and the wider Antarctic community to produce a range of informative brochures, booklets, books and even the Antarctic Station game.
 Some of our publications provide guidance to our Members on things like waste management, critical technologies, preventing the introduction of non-native species into the Antarctic environment and how to respond to oil spills.
 One of our most significant publications celebrated the 25th anniversary of COMNAP.
-An article about new icebreaking vessel capabilities was published in 2022.

 News & Events